HealthRex/CDSS/scripts/LabCulturePrediction/README.md

 Results of the above tasks are reproducible by running the current LabCulturePredictionPipeline script.

-# Further Investigation
+# <a name="further-investigation"></a>Further Investigation
 This project could benefit from including additional features such as:

 #### Adding previous medications as a feature
 Previous medications of a patient could give us an indication of whether the patient has previously grown a culture and serve as a proxy for the likelihood the patient will regrow the same culture.
-A list of commonly found medications curated from interviews with domain experts:
+Below is a list of antibiotics curated from interviews with domain experts that could serve as additional features:
    - cefepime
    - cefazolin
    - ceftriaxone